Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 #### 9.3.6 Epic 8: Security Enhancements

+- Comply with NIST Cybersecurity Framework (CSF):
+  - **GOVERN**: Establish governance to enforce security policies, ensure compliance, and manage risks.
+  - **IDENTIFY**: Conduct risk assessments to identify vulnerabilities, assets, and threats.
+  - **PROTECT**: Implement measures like data encryption, access control, and secure coding practices.
+  - **DETECT**: Deploy monitoring and anomaly detection systems to identify security incidents.
+  - **RECOVER**: Establish recovery strategies to restore services after a security incident.
+  - **RESPOND**: Implement incident response plans and conduct security audits.
 - Implementing two-factor authentication (2FA) for added security.
-- Encrypting sensitive user data both in transit and at rest.
 - Adding rate limiting to prevent brute-force attacks.
 - Ensuring compliance with GDPR or other relevant data protection regulations.
-- Conducting security audits and testing (e.g., penetration testing).

-#### 9.3.7 Epic 9: End User Testing (First Round)
+#### 9.3.7 Epic 9: End User Testing

-- Creating an end-user test plan.
-- Performing a live test with about 5 users and gathering their feedback.

-#### 9.3.8 Epic 10: Technical Debt Payment

-- Review code and resolve outstanding technical debt.
-- Incorporating user feedback.
+- **Revise the End-User Test Plan** based on previous feedback.
+- **Conduct Live User Testing** with 5 users, focusing on debt input, repayment calculations, and syncing with financial tools.
+- **Analyze Feedback** and adjust the product backlog to address remaining concerns.

 ---

 ### 9.4 Initiative 3: User Experience and Secondary Features

-This initiative focuses on enhancing user experience and adding secondary features that improve collaboration and user management.

 #### 9.4.1 Epic 11: Collaboration and Multi-User Support

-- Allowing users to invite others to collaborate on their debt repayment plans.
+- Allow users to invite others to collaborate on their debt repayment plans.
-- Setting up roles and permissions (read-only, editor) for collaborators.
+- Set up roles and permissions (read-only, editor) for collaborators.
-- Implementing admin controls for managing users, revoking access, and promoting users.
+- Implement admin controls for managing users, revoking access, and promoting users.

 #### 9.4.2 Epic 12: Complete User Profile Management

-- Allowing users to fully manage their profiles, including updating personal details (name, email, password).
+- Allow users to manage their profiles, including updating personal details (name, email, password).
-- Adding preferences for notifications and currency.
+- Add preferences for notifications and currency.
-- Integrating user data with third-party platforms (e.g., email marketing, analytics).
+- Integrate user data with third-party platforms (e.g., email marketing, analytics).

 #### 9.4.3 Epic 13: Complete Admin Dashboard

-- Adding administrative controls for managing users, plans, and site configurations.
+- Add administrative controls for managing users, plans, and site configurations.
-- Implementing tools for monitoring user activity, managing site content, and handling support requests.
+- Implement tools for monitoring user activity, managing site content, and handling support requests.
-- Including reporting features for admins to monitor system performance and user engagement.
+- Include reporting features for admins to monitor system performance and user engagement.

+#### 9.4.4 Epic 14: Branding, Style Guide & Marketing

+- Finalize the Market Requirements Document (MRD).
+- Finalize the Brand Identity Guidelines (BIG).
+- Ensure that all pages comply with the brand style guide.
+- Set up end-to-end testing to validate consistency and UX.

-#### 9.4.4 Epic 14: Public-Facing Pages
+#### 9.4.5 Epic 15: Public-Facing Pages

-- Creating a landing page for product introduction.
+- Create a landing page for product introduction.
-- Creating a blog page for content updates.
+- Create a blog page for content updates.
-- Developing a wiki or user guide page to help users understand the platform.
+- Develop a wiki or user guide page to help users understand the platform.

-#### 9.4.5 Epic 15: Branding, Style Guide & Marketing

-- Finalizing the Market Requirements Document (MRD).
+#### 9.4.6 Epic 16: UX GUI Optimization

-- Finalizing the Brand Identity Guidelines (BIG).
+- Finalize the Brand Identity Guidelines (BIG).
-- Ensuring that all pages comply with the brand style guide.
+- Ensure all pages comply with the brand style guide.
-- Setting up end-to-end testing to validate consistency and UX.
+- Set up end-to-end testing to validate consistency and UX.

-#### 9.4.6 Epic 16: End User Testing (Second Round)

-- Revising the end-user test plan based on prior feedback.
-- Performing a second live test with about 5 users and gathering feedback.

-#### 9.4.7 Epic 17: Technical Debt Payment

-- Review code and resolve outstanding technical debt.
-- Incorporating user feedback.
+- Validate responsiveness compliance.
+- Ensure the platform adheres to **WCAG 2.1 AA compliance**.

 ---

 ### 9.5 Initiative 4: Tertiary Features and Application Optimization

-This initiative focuses on platform stability, performance optimization, and adding tertiary features.

-#### 9.5.1 Epic 18: Performance Optimization

-- Optimizing page load times, especially for the DebtFreePlanner.
-- Implementing caching for frequently accessed data.
-- Minimizing external API requests and improving API response times.
-- Ensuring all heavy computations (e.g., calculations) are efficiently processed.

-#### 9.5.2 Epic 19: Technical Debt Payment

-- Review code and resolve outstanding technical debt.
-- Incorporating user feedback for performance and stability improvements.

-#### 9.5.3 Epic 20: In-App Help and Assistance

-- Implementing in-app help sections and tooltips for key features.
-- Providing a knowledge base or FAQ section.
-- Creating onboarding guides to help new users navigate the platform.

-#### 9.5.4 Epic 21: Export Capabilities

-- Implementing export capabilities for debt plans and reports in various formats (e.g., PDF, CSV).
-- Ensuring exported files are accessible and easy to read.

-#### 9.5.5 Epic 22: Import Capabilities

-- Allowing users to import data from other financial tools or spreadsheets.
-- Ensuring compatibility with common formats (CSV, Excel).
-- Validating imported data to avoid formatting or calculation errors.

-#### 9.5.6 Epic 23: User Feedback and Analytics

-- Integrating analytics tools to track user behavior and identify usage patterns.
-- Adding feedback mechanisms within the app (e.g., feedback forms).
-- Tracking feature usage and improving based on user behavior data.
-- Implementing A/B testing for UI changes or feature adjustments.

-#### 9.5.7 Epic 24: Architecture Review and Extensive Testing

-- Review the entire codebase and identify technical debt.
-- Validating the app's performance, security, and extensibility.
-- Ensuring the site follows the brand style guide, is fully responsive, and accessible.

-#### 9.5.8 Epic 25: Final End-User Testing

-- Performing a final live test with about 5 users.
-- Gathering feedback and finalizing any necessary adjustments.
+#### 9.5.1 Epic 19: Performance Optimization

+- Optimize page load times, especially for the DebtFreePlanner.
+- Implement caching for frequently accessed data.
+- Minimize external API requests and improve API response times.
+- Ensure all heavy computations (e.g., calculations) are efficiently processed.

+#### 9.5.2 Epic 20: In-App Help and Help Center

+- Implement in-app help sections and tooltips for key features.
+- Provide a knowledge base or FAQ section.
+- Embed learning features for new users.
+- Create onboarding guides to help new users navigate the platform.
+- Formalize a ticket creation and management system.

+---

+### 9.6 Initiative 5: B2B Functionality and Niche Features

+#### 9.6.1 Epic 25: License Enforcement

+- Finalize the Pricing Model and Packaging in the Market Requirements Document (MRD).
+- Create a pricing page.
+- Create a subscription payment mechanism.
+- Enforce license restrictions based on the subscription tier.

+#### 9.6.2 Epic 26: Multi-User Account Management

+- Enable users to buy a subscription where they can distribute licenses to other users.

+#### 9.6.3 Epic 27: Export Capabilities

+- Implement export capabilities for debt plans and reports in various formats (e.g., PDF, CSV).
+- Ensure exported files are accessible and easy to read.

+#### 9.6.4 Epic 28: Import Capabilities

+- Allow users to import data from other financial tools or spreadsheets.
+- Ensure compatibility with common formats (CSV, Excel).
+- Validate imported data to avoid formatting or calculation errors.

+#### 9.6.5 Epic 29: Integration with Financial Tools

+Integrate with external financial tools like **YNAB** and **Firefly III** to allow seamless syncing and data flow.

+- **User Story 29.1: YNAB Integration**:
+  - Set up OAuth to allow users to securely connect their YNAB accounts.
+  - Retrieve debt balances, monthly payments, and budgets from YNAB.
+  - Map YNAB data to DebtFreePlanner’s internal structures.
+  - Allow users to set a sync schedule or perform manual syncs.
+  - Provide notifications for successful syncs or errors.
+- **User Story 29.2: Firefly III Integration**:
+  - Implement API key-based authentication for Firefly III users.
+  - Retrieve debt balances, payment history, and interest rates from Firefly III.
+  - Map Firefly III data to DebtFreePlanner’s debt and transaction history.
+  - Allow for manual and scheduled syncing with clear notifications.
+  - Handle errors and provide feedback on sync success or failure.

+---

+#### 9.6.6 Epic 30: API Development for Third-Party Integration

+- **Create Key Management Systems** for API keys.
+- **Re-architect Backend for API Integration** to support CRUD operations.
+- **Create API Documentation** covering authentication, endpoints, and error handling.

+#### 9.6.7 Epic 31: End User Testing

+This epic focuses on conducting a third round of end-user testing after incorporating feedback from earlier test rounds, to ensure that the platform is functioning as expected and is user-friendly.

+- **Revise the End-User Test Plan**:

+  - Update the test plan based on previous feedback, focusing on areas that had issues or needed improvement.

+- **Conduct Live User Testing**:

+  - Perform a live test with 5 users, focusing on key features like debt input, repayment calculations, and syncing with financial tools.
+  - Gather detailed feedback on usability, performance, and any remaining issues.

+- **Analyze Feedback**:
+  - Analyze the feedback from the round of testing and adjust the product backlog accordingly to address any remaining concerns.

+---

+#### 9.6.8 Epic 32: Technical Debt Payment

+This epic focuses on reviewing the codebase, resolving technical debt, and incorporating user feedback to improve performance and stability.

+- **Review and Refactor Code**:
+  - Identify areas of technical debt, including outdated libraries, redundant code, or non-performant algorithms.
+  - Refactor and optimize code to improve

 ## 10. Legal and Compliance